Information about Third-Party Program Insurance

-Trip insurance is not required but is strongly recommended on summer 2021 trips.
+Program insurance is not required by Adventure Treks, but is strongly recommended on summer 2021 trips.
 Each year before their trip starts, some students must cancel their participation in an Adventure Treks trip because of medical reasons or unforeseen family or personal circumstances.
-Should your child be unable to attend or have to leave a summer trip early, trip insurance can help you recover the cost once Adventure Treks tuition becomes non-refundable after March 1, 2021.
+Should your child be unable to attend or have to leave a summer trip early, program insurance can help you recover the cost once Adventure Treks tuition becomes non-refundable after March 1, 2021.

 Adventure Treks does not offer any insurance policies, nor are we affiliated with any insurance company.
 If interested in learning more about trip insurance, please contact insurance providers directly.
 A few companies we recommend (because our families have used them in the past and have had good experiences) include Travelex, TravMark, and TripMate—though you’re welcome to use any insurer you prefer.